volume-trader/QuantowerKB/quantower-algo/simple-strategy.md

 ![Strategy runner panel with our running strategy](../.gitbook/assets/runnoingstrategie.png)

-It is a very simple example and it provides you only basic knowledge about how strategies are working in Quantower.
+It is a very simple example and it provides you only basic knowledge about how strategies are working in VT-Terminal.
 In our further lessons, we will show you how to create real algorithms using analysis of your current trading portfolio and trading operations.